 Our Kid’s Week At Summer Gravity Camps

-Regarding accommodations during a SGC session, most of the bikers stay in the host hotel at the resort – but as this was a family trip, Wyatt had to stay with mom, dad, and his little brother at a condo we rented near the Whistler base village.
+Most of the SGC participants stay in the host hotel.
+However, as this was a family trip, Wyatt had to stay with mom, dad, and his little brother.
+Our family rented a condo near the Whistler base village.

 The next morning, the riders met up again and become more acquainted with one another over a buffet style breakfast at the Garibaldi Lift Co.
 Pancakes, waffles, French toast, sausage, potatoes, and other items were available through the week.
 Following breakfast on Sunday, SGC riders received their daily voucher for lunch at the Garbanzo Bike & Bean.
 Finally, it was out to the bike park for the first day.